ldaijiw/interview_prep/README.md

 - Object Oriented Programming is a programming style that focuses on the usage of objects/data, rather than functions and logic
 - The 4 pillars of OOP are Inheritance, Encapsulation, Abstraction, Polymorphism
+	- Encapsulation involves maintaining a private state within the object, other objects can only interact with the public functions
+	- Abstraction is the process of selecting data from a larger pool to select only the relevant details for the object, and is useful to apply the same info without modifying it to other objects
+	- Inheritance is the ability for one object to acquire specific properties of another object, allowing methods and attributes to be reused in the new, child class.
+This helps to implement DRY, don't repeat yourself, as code can be reused multiple times
+	- Polymorphism enables us to redefine methods for objects that inherit from another class, allowing for easier modifications for multiple objects that may share the same parent.

 **CAN YOU GIVE AN EXAMPLE OF WHEN YOU IMPLEMENTED OOP**